TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/UserAndUserInt/Index.rst

               reverseOrder = 1
             }

-         **NOTE:** When using a function, the name of the function has to start with "user\_".
+         **Note:** When using a function, the name of the function has to start with "user\_".
 When using a class, the name of the class must start with "user\_" (there are no conditions on the name of the method).

-   Default

 .. container:: table-row